 Despite adopting all the appropriate security measures, online users still manage to fall victim to scams and have their identity stolen.
 In order to help ensure that you and your information stay safe, check your online account statements frequently.
 If you have fallen victim to online fraud, the sooner you know about it, the sooner you can act to block your accounts, and take corrective action.
 If you detect suspicious activity in your account, you should immediately contact your account provider for help.

 To protect your account, we monitor your ATM and debit card transactions for potentially fraudulent activity which may include a sudden change in locale (such as when a U.S. issued card is used unexpectedly overseas), a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.

 So that we may notify you as quickly as possible, it is important that EFCU has your cell phone number and accurate email address.
-Call 850.862.0111 x1402 or update your Contact Information electronically inside of Home Branch.
+Call 850.862.0111 x1402 or update your Contact Information electronically when logged into your accoutn via a browser or the EFCU Mobile App.
 Please be diligent in monitoring transaction activity on your account and contact us immediately if you identify any fraudulent transactions.

 Maximize your safety at ATMs with these tips:

 Is the mobile app secure?

 The mobile app uses SSL encryption to communicate securely throughout the entire process of accessing your accounts.